Great Barrier Reef kept off UNESCO 'danger' list for now

 In 2010 a Chinese coal carrier ran aground in the Great Barrier Reef, provoking an international outcry.

-Since then, there has been renewed concern about development, particularly coal mining in Australia's northeastern state of Queensland.
+Since then, there has been renewed concern that development, particularly coal mining in Australia's northeastern state of Queensland, could endanger the reef.

-Greenpeace said 50 percent of the Great Barrier Reef's coral cover has been lost in the last 30 years.

-“The Australian government can’t talk about protecting the Reef while aggressively supporting the licensing of mega-mines and expansion of coal ports along the Great Barrier Reef coast,” Tager said.
+The UNESCO committee's ruling has the status of a "draft decision" for further discussion and later confirmation.